CogniSimSoft/BotFrameworkStateManager/README.md

 # BotFrameworkStateManager
 Create complex conversations driven by Cognitive Services and a custom conversational state manager.

 The BotFramework StateManager serves as a simple way to implement contextual conversations driven by LUIS and Bot Framework4 using a custom state manager and adapter.

+Check out the [wiki](https://github.com/CogniSimSoft/BotFrameworkStateManager/wiki ) for documentation.

 # JSON Templated Bots (Code-less bot creation)

-In this framework includes a JSON bot template which allows you to create complex conversations using just JSON to drive the actual conversation.
+In this framework includes [JSON bot template](https://github.com/CogniSimSoft/BotFrameworkStateManager/wiki/BotTemplate) which allows you to create complex conversations using just JSON to drive the actual conversation.

 ## BotState Transitioning